jthibault03/tp/docs/UserGuide.md

 ```

 ### Creating a Bill
-To add a bill to a trip, use the `addBill` command followed by the following information
+To add a bill to a trip, use the `addBill` command followed by the following flags:

+ `/trip`: name of the trip this bill belongs to
+`/n`: name of this bill
+`/payer`: name of the person who paid the bill
+`/others`: other people involved in the bill, owing the payer for this expense
+`/amount`: how much this bill costed.
+Default currency will be the currency of the trip.
+`/percentages`: the percentage of the total amount that each person is responsible for
+in the bill.
+Must have the same number of arguments as the number of people in `/payer` and `/others`.
+ Must add up to 100 (+-0.5).
 ```bash
 addBill /trip China /n dinner /payer Alice /others Bob Carol /amount 50 /percentages 33.3 33.3 33.3
 ```